-early 14c., from Old English arwan, earlier earh "arrow," possibly borrowed from Old Norse ör (genitive örvar), from Proto-Germanic *arkhwo (source also of Gothic arhwanza), from PIE root *arku-, source of Latin arcus (see arc (n.)).
-The ground sense would be "the thing belonging to the bow."
-Meaning "a mark like an arrow" in cartography, etc. is from 1834.
+"slender, pointed missile weapon, made to be shot from a bow," early 14c., from Old English arwan, earlier earh "arrow," possibly borrowed from Old Norse ör (genitive örvar), from Proto-Germanic *arkhwo (source also of Gothic arhwanza), from PIE root *arku-, source of Latin arcus (see arc (n.)).
+The etymological sense would be "the thing belonging to the bow."
+The meaning "a mark like an arrow" in cartography, etc. is from 1834.

 Robyn bent his joly bowe,